pveyes/vite-plugin-sloth/README.md

 ### External templates

-You can also reference external templates using [HTML Imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports).
+You can reference external templates using [HTML Imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports).
 Yes, this is deprecated, which means we can ~~ab~~use it.

-Due to how Vite handles link `href`, you need to put your templates in [public directory](https://vitejs.dev/guide/assets.html#the-public-directory) and reference top-level import using absolute path.
+> Quick note: Due to how Vite handles `href` in `link` tag, you need to put your template files inside [public directory](https://vitejs.dev/guide/assets.html#the-public-directory) and reference top-level import using absolute path.

 ```html
 <html>